-One of the highlights during our trip will definitely be our time in Luang Prabang!
-I have never been to Laos before, but I am looking so much forward to visit this friendly village, where it somehow feels like time has stood still.
-Endless trekking opportunities, mountain-bike trails, kayaking trips and outstanding natural beauty – it will be perfect for us 🙂
+One of the highlights during your trip will definitely be the time in Luang Prabang!
+Visiting this friendly town, where it somehow feels like time has stood still is an experience you will not forget.
+Endless trekking opportunities, mountain-bike trails, kayaking trips and outstanding natural beauty – it truly has it all 🙂

 Day 14 – 16: Vang Vieng, Laos

 Vang Vieng is beautiful sunsets, awesome backdrops of cliffs and gorgeous views of green paddy fields.
 The town itself is no gem, but the scenery surrounding it is jaw-droppingly beautiful.
 Spend a couple of days here, rent a buggy, go water tubing or trekking, or just enjoy the views of Laos most picturesque spots.

 Read more: 3 Days in Vang Vieng, Laos